Shizuoka Open

 The Shizuoka Open was a professional golf tournament that was held in Japan.
 Founded in 1972, it was an event on the Japan Golf Tour from 1974.
-It was last played in 2002 having been dropped from the 2003 tour schedule for economic reasons.
+It was last played in 2002 having been dropped from the 2003 tour schedule for financial reasons.
 It was played over the Hamaoka Course at Shizuoka Country Club near Omaezaki in Shizuoka Prefecture.